afep/globant-datachallenge/README.md

 # Unit test

-Using pytest, I added some unit test to make easy future changes.
+Using Pytest, I added some unit test to make easy future changes.

 I created the coverage report: